jenspapenhagen/upload_filechecker/README.md

 # upload_filechecker
-this small part of the pipeline is very importend
+this small part of the pipeline is very important.